History of OECD in Timeline

 1991: "Partners in Transition" Programme Launched

-1992: Kumiharu Shigehara becomes OECD Chief Economist and Head of Economics Department
+1992: Kumiharu Shigehara Appointed as OECD Chief Economist

-1995: Cyprus Applies for Membership
+1995: Cyprus Applies for OECD Membership

-1995: OECD Publishes Transfer Pricing Guidelines
+1995: Publication of Transfer Pricing Guidelines

-1996: Donald Johnston becomes OECD Secretary-General
+1996: Donald Johnston Becomes OECD Secretary-General

-In 1996, Donald Johnston becomes OECD Secretary-General
+In 1996, Donald Johnston became the OECD Secretary-General.

-1996: Estonia, Latvia, and Lithuania Express Willingness to Join
+1996: Estonia, Latvia, and Lithuania Express Willingness to Join OECD

-1997: Kumiharu Shigehara becomes OECD Deputy Secretary-General
+1997: Kumiharu Shigehara Appointed as OECD Deputy Secretary-General

-1997: Cost of Member Countries
+1997: Cost of OECD membership estimated

 1998: OECD iLibrary Access